Experience-Monks/three-simplicial-complex/README.md

 ![img](http://i.imgur.com/HXFvCyE.png)

 Creates a THREE.Geometry from a 3D simplicial complex.
+See [demo](test.js) for an example.

 ```js
 var mesh = {